meraki/dashboard-api-ansible/README.md

 *Notes*:

-1. The "Python 'merakisdk' version" column has the minimum recommended version used when testing the Ansible collection.
-This means you could use later versions of the Python "merakisdk" than those listed.
+1. The "Python 'meraki' SDK version" column has the minimum recommended version used when testing the Ansible collection.
+This means you could use later versions of the Python "meraki" than those listed.
 2. The "Cisco Meraki version" column has the value of the `meraki_version` you should use for the Ansible collection.

 ## Installing according to Compatibility Matrix